-2. Has a Not cleared.

-consultative

-process taken CAR7: CAR7:

-place, and has it The stakeholder 1.
-Cleared as per

-involved all key consultation done seems information in section II.H

-stakeholders, and comprehensive. (documented in detail in

-vulnerable However, it is not clear Annex 5) and provided in

-groups, including how these assisted in response to CAR1.
+т

-gender framing the activities
+gender assisted in framing the activities

-considerations in presented in the
+considerations in presented in the proposal.

-compliance with proposal.

-the 1.
-Additionally, it
+compliance with the Additionally, it is

-Environmental is expected that
+Environmental and expected that the

-and Social Policy the consultation

-and Gender should have
+Social Policy and consultation should have

-Policy of the also resulted in
+Gender Policy of the also resulted in clear

-Fund? clear

-identification of
+Fund? identification of concrete

-concrete

 adaptation

-infrastructure/as

-sets needs in
+infrastructure/assets

-the different
+needs in the different

-regions, with
+regions, with project

-project sites

-already being
+sites already being

 identified.
-In

-order to
+In order to

-adequately

-provide
+adequately provide

-information on
+information on the

-the concrete

-measures
+concrete measures

-planned for

-each district,
+planned for each district,

-there may be

-need to go back
+there may be need to go

-and consult with 2.
-Cleared as per
+back and consult with

-the stakeholders additional clarifying text
+the stakeholders again.

-again.
-This is in pages 32-33.
+This is especially

-especially in pages 52-55.

-relevant

-because the
+relevant because the

-project is a
+project is a scale-up of

-scale-up of

-phase I, and so
+phase I, and so the

-the specific 3.
-Cleared as per

-assets and information noted in Box
+specific assets and

-target groups 2 (page 19), gender

-that need those assessment and Gender
+target groups that need

-assets should Action Plan (Annex 6),
+those assets should be

-be clearly and pages 20, 34, 41,

-defined at this 48, 49, 50, 70, 71.
+clearly defined at this

 stage.

-2. Please

-undertake

-further
+2. Please undertake further 2.
+Cleared as per additional clarifying text in pages

-consultation and
+consultation and the 32-33.

-the CBPP to
+CBPP to identify

-identify concrete

-activities and
+concrete activities and

-other specific
+other specific project

-project activities

-as well as
+activities as well as

-beneficiaries

-within the 4
+beneficiaries within the 4

-targeted

-districts.

-Please further

-0. clarify in the

-proposal how

-the gender

-une genuel

-dynamics identified through the consultative process and articulated in the annexes will be sufficiently addressed through the proposed project activities.
-3. Is the requested financing justified on the basis of full cost of adaptation reasoning?
-Not cleared.
-The proposal explains the baseline scenario and the added value of each project component.
-However, the issue of micro-credit facilities being strengthened and used to provide additional financing to project beneficiaries needs further clarification.
-CAR8: 1.
-Please explain whether micro-credit will finance activities already identified and funded by the CAR8: 1.
+targeted districts.
+3. Please further clarify in the proposal how the gender dynamics identified through the consultative process and articulated in the annexes will be sufficiently addressed through the proposed project activities.
+3. Cleared as per information noted in Box 2 (page 19), gender assessment and Gender Action Plan (Annex 6), and pages 20, 34, 41, 48, 49, 50, 70, 71.
+3. Is the requester financing justifie the basis of full of adaptation reasoning? d on The proposal explains the CAR8: 1.
 Cleared as per additional information provided in page 69.

-current project

-or will finance

-additional

-activities that

-fall outside of

-the project

-and provide

-the rationale.

-If the

-financing will

-augment

-current project

-activities,

-please explain

-how and at

-what point in

-the project life

-this credit

-would become

-necessary?
-If 2.
-Cleared as per

-the credit additional information

-scheme is to provided in page 44.

-finance

-additional

-activities

-outside of the

-current

-project,

-please explain

-why those

-activities

-would not be

-funded by the

-current project

-as the AF

-provides

-funding on a

-full cost of

-adaptation

-basis?

-2. In addition,

-could you

-please

-provide more

-clarity on how

-these microcredit facilities

-will be

-strengthened,

-whether

-formal

-partnership

-between WFP

-and private

-lenders like

-EcoNet and

-the Lesotho

-National

-Development

-Corporation

-mentioned on

-page 41

-would be

-established to

-safeguard

-already

-vulnerable

-stakeholders

-from some of

-the pitfalls of

-micro-credit
+what point in the project life this credit would become necessary?
+If the credit scheme is to finance additional activities outside of the current project, please explain why those activities would not be funded by the current project as the AF provides funding on a full cost of adaptation basis?
+In addition, could you please provide more clarity on how these micro-credit facilities will be strengthened, whether formal partnership between WFP and private lenders like EcoNet and the Lesotho National Development Corporation mentioned on page 41 would be established to safeguard already vulnerable stakeholders from some of the pitfalls of micro-credit schemes such as over 2.
+Cleared as per additional information provided in page 44. -- -- ---